 Changing Spending Habits to Improve Credit

-Unfortunately, if a person finds themselves struggling with finances and bad credit once, there is a good chance it might happen again.
+Unfortunately, if a British Columbia consumer finds themselves struggling with finances and bad credit once, there is a good chance it might happen again.
 As a result, you need to make real and lasting changes if you want to see your credit improvements last well into the future.
 A big part of this is to change your spending habits.

 Read this to know how ongoing debt could affect you.